 A $25.00 delinquency fee will be assessed if payment is not post-marked thirty days after the expiration date.
 However, if your license is not renewed by the expiration date, you may not legally practice in California.

 Yes.
 Failure to receive the renewal notice does not relieve you of your responsibility to renew your license prior to the expiration date.
 If your license is not renewed by the expiration date, you may not legally practice in California.

 No. You may renew your license without the renewal notice by:

-- Mailing a personal check, money order, or cashier check in the amount of $300 made payable to Physician Assistant Board to the Physician Assistant Board, 2005 Evergreen Street, Suite 1100, Sacramento, CA 95815.
+- Mailing a personal check, money order, or cashier check in the amount of $300 (fee through the March 2014 renewals) made payable to Physician Assistant Board to the Physician Assistant Board, 2005 Evergreen Street, Suite 1100, Sacramento, CA 95815.

 - Add $25.00 for the delinquency fee if you are renewing thirty days past the expiration date.

-- You must include a "Criminal Conviction Disclosure Renewal" form, on which you will indicate if you have had any convictions during the past renewal cycle.
+- You must include a "License Renewal Application" form, on which you will indicate if you have had any convictions during the past renewal cycle.
 You can download a copy of the form from the web site www.pac.ca.gov.
-On the home page under Quick Hits on the left side of the home page, click on Forms/Publications, and then choose the "Criminal Conviction Disclosure Renewal."
+On the home page under Quick Hits on the left side of the home page, click on Forms/Publications, and then choose the "License Renewal Application."
 Print a copy of the form, fill it out, sign and date and send along with your check.
 If we do not receive this form, we cannot process your renewal.